thongton11314/Media-Storage-Management/README.md

     - Compile all implementation files which: command.cpp, command_factory.cpp, command_inventory.cpp, customer.cpp, main.cpp, media_collection.cpp, media_movie.cpp          media_movie_comedy.cpp, media_movie_factory.cpp, command_borrow.cpp, command_history.cpp, command_return.cpp, customers_collection.cpp, media.cpp, media_factory.cpp, media_movie_classic.cpp, media_movie_drama.cpp, store_manager.cpp

-- To check memory leak, we use the command line at the Linux terminal which “Valgrind ./a.out”
+- To check memory leak, we use the command line at the Linux terminal which “valgrind ./a.out”
     - The memory leak was carefully detected and manageable.
 There is no memory leak in this project

+# How the Application Process

-- To sucessfully run the program, some .txt files need to included.
-The format has to be corrected form
+- To sucessfully run the program, some .txt files need to be included as corrected form
     - data4commands.txt, this file contain all command to be executed
     - data4customers.txt, this file contain all customer information
     - data4movies.txt, this files contain all movies information

+- The application will at first build the customer by reading each customer from "data4customers.txt".
+Secondly, building the movies by reading each movies from "data4movies.txt"
+.
+Finally, process commands by reading each command from "data4commands.txt".